muslimah-dev/alx-low_level_programming/0x12-singly_linked_lists/README.md

 Write a function that adds a new node at the beginning of a list_t list Task 3:
 Write a function that adds a new node at the end of a list_t list.
+Task 4:
+Write a function that frees a list_t list.
 .